- Home to LMIC

 Industry projections also utilize several national and state variables.
 BLS produces the national variable inputs, which includes economic indicators such as Real Gross Domestic Product and the U.S. unemployment rate.
 State variable inputs consist largely of population trends, and real and nominal personal income.

-In order to produce projections and promote consistency across 50 states, South Dakota utilizes the Long-Term Employment Projections System, a national standard which was developed by a consortium of states working in cooperation with the Employment and Training Administration of the U.S. Department of Labor.
+In order to produce projections and promote consistency across 50 states, South Dakota utilizes the Employment Projections System, a national standard which was developed by a consortium of states working in cooperation with the Employment and Training Administration of the U.S. Department of Labor.
 The system provides the capability to perform projections incorporating accepted statistical methods and techniques.
 Industry employment projections are developed using a number of shift-share, time series and regression types of economic models.
 Once the initial industry projections are completed, results are reviewed and adjusted as necessary to reflect events that have recently occurred or are anticipated to occur during the projections period for which reliable and quantifiable data are available.

 Micro-Matrix: Staffing Patterns for Industries